planetfederal/qgis-suite-plugin/doc/source/actions.rst

 		.. image:: img/actions/new_pg_connection.png
 			:align: center

 		At the moment, this dialog does not allow to configure all the parameters that can be set up through the built-in dialog.
 Also, passwords and user names are always stored in this case.
-If this doesn't fit your needs, please, create the new connection through the usual interface, using the :guilabel:`Add PostGIS layers` ad then creatig a new connection.
-After doing it, refresh the :guilabel:`PostGIS connection` entry in the OpenGeo explorer, since it will not be automatically updated.
+If this doesn't fit your needs, please, create the new connection through the usual interface, using the :guilabel:`Add PostGIS layers` menu entry and then creating a new connection.
+After doing it, refresh the :guilabel:`PostGIS connections` entry in the OpenGeo explorer, since it will not be automatically updated.

 - PostGIS connection item

+	- :guilabel:`Edit...`.
+Edits the connection parameters of this PostGIS connection.
+This also alters the definition of the connection in the general list of PostGIS connections kept by QGIS, not just for the OpenGeo Explorer.
+As in the case of adding a new conenction, you can also edit it using the :guilabel:`Add PostGIS layers` QGIS command, but the Explorer tree will not be automatically updated.
+Refreshing the connection or the :guilabel:`PostGIS connections` item is needed to update the tree.

 	- :guilabel:`New schema`.
 Creates a new schema.
+You will be prompted to enter the name for the new schema in an input box.

 	- :guilabel:`Import files`.
-Import a set of files with data into the selected schema.
+Imports a set of files with data into the selected schema.
 The following window is shown.

 		 .. image:: img/actions/import_postgis.png
 		 	:align: center